Switzerland: Freezing Orders and Asset Tracing

 The recognition of foreign judgments from states that are not bound by the Lugano Convention requires no separate proceedings.
-The creditor can request that the Swiss courts make the decision on the recognition of such a verdict as a preliminary issue.40 The judge will recognise the enforceability based on a summary assessment and the prima facie facts of the case, as demonstrated by the creditor in the same manner as he or she will assess the prima facie proof for the attachment ground.
+The creditor can request that the Swiss courts make the decision on the recognition of such a verdict as a preliminary issue.
+The judge will recognise the enforceability based on a summary assessment and the prima facie facts of the case, as demonstrated by the creditor in the same manner as it will assess the prima facie proof for the attachment ground.
 The judgment must be enforceable in its jurisdiction of origin, but is not subject to a review on the merits.

-A foreign decision will be recognised in Switzerland41 if the judicial or administrative authorities of the state in which the decision was rendered had jurisdiction in accordance with the provision of the PILA, and if no ordinary appeal can be lodged against the decision or the decision is final, and there are no grounds for refusal under the PILA.
-According to article 27 PILA, the recognition and enforcement of a foreign judgment may be denied if (i) such recognition would be manifestly incompatible with Swiss public policy; (ii) the debtor was not duly served; (iii) the decision was rendered in violation of fundamental principles of Swiss procedural law, in particular, a violation of the debtor’s right to being heard; or (iv) the lawsuit between the same parties and concerning the same cause of action had already been brought or decided.
+A foreign decision will be recognised in Switzerland if the judicial or administrative authorities of the state in which the decision was rendered had jurisdiction in accordance with the provision of the PILA, and if no ordinary appeal can be lodged against the decision or the decision is final, and there are no grounds for refusal under the PILA.
+According to article 27 PILA, the recognition and enforcement of a foreign judgment may be denied if: (i) the recognition would be manifestly incompatible with Swiss public policy; (ii) the debtor was not duly served; (iii) the decision was rendered in violation of fundamental principles of Swiss procedural law, in particular, a violation of the debtor’s right to being heard; or (iv) the lawsuit between the same parties and concerning the same cause of action had already been brought or decided.

 Attachment based on an arbitral award

 The enforceability of international arbitral awards is governed by the New York Convention on the Recognition and Enforcement of Arbitral Awards (the NY Convention).
 International arbitral awards will be recognised and enforced by a Swiss judge based on a prima facie demonstration of the relevant facts, such as the enforceability of the award.
 The plaintiff must produce the original award or a duly certified copy thereof, and the original agreement referred to in article II of the NY Convention or a duly certified copy thereof.
-The arbitral award must be translated into an official language of Switzerland (German, French or Italian).42 It remains for the debtor to demonstrate a ground for refusal of recognition and enforcement pursuant to article V of the NY Convention.
+The arbitral award must be translated into an official language of Switzerland (German, French or Italian).
+It remains for the debtor to demonstrate a ground for refusal of recognition and enforcement pursuant to article V of the NY Convention.